Home on the Range: In popular culture

 The first and sixth verses of John A. Lomax's 1910 version, "A Home on the Range", are heard in the "Glee Club Rehearsal" sequence of the Broadway musical You're a Good Man, Charlie Brown.

 The well-known first verse and chorus are covered in a season four episode of Wizards of Waverly Place.
 The first verse was also covered in an episode of another Disney Channel sitcom, Good Luck Charlie, at the end of the episode "The Break Up".

 An arrangement of the song is included in most Casio electronic keyboards.

 In The Wacky World of Tex Avery, an animated series only very loosely connected to the famous cartoonist Fred "Tex" Avery, an instrumental version is used as the theme to the segment featuring an animated cowboy character also named "Tex Avery".

+At the end of a fourth season episode of Cheers, in order to repair their friendship, Sam tells Woody that, after a big fight between him and Coach, the latter would make them put their arms around each other and sing "Home, Home on the Range" for half an hour.
+They sing the first verse and chorus in Sam's office.
+The patrons in the rest of the bar hear them clearly and join in at the end of the chorus.